 Tips & Tricks

-Storage: Allow the soup to cool and store in an airtight container for up to 5 days.
+Refrigerate: Allow the soup to cool, then store in an airtight container in the refrigerator for up to 5 days.

 Frequently Asked Questions